 The recipe is not complicated and uses basic ingredients you already have in your pantry.
 What makes this cheesecake so delightful is the fact that egg whites are whipped and incorporated into the cheesecake mixture making this cheesecake rise in the oven like a souffle, resulting in this cloudy, fluffy texture.

 To ensure your best results, make sure you wrap your pan well, with a cooking bag and aluminum foil in case you use a springform pan, so water can not find a way in.
-Hope you will try this Chocolate Japanese Cheesecake and enjoy!

-Chocolate Japanese Cheesecake Slice
+How to make Chocolate Japanese Cheesecake

 Japanese Cheesecake